publiccodenet/publiccode.net/product-requirements-document.md

 ### Mid-priority

 * People at public organizations who want to learn more or understand
-* People who work at a related non-governmental organizations who want to work with us (like a think tank or academic research center)
+* People who work at related non-governmental organizations who want to work with us (like a think tank or academic research center)

 ### Lower priority